DoTheEvo/selfhosted-apps-docker/rustdesk/readme.md

 * [Github](https://github.com/rustdesk/rustdesk)
 * [DockerHub for S6](https://hub.docker.com/r/rustdesk/rustdesk-server-s6)

-Rustdesk is a new opensource replacement for TeamViewer or Anydesk.<br>
+Rustdesk is a new fully opensource alternative for TeamViewer or Anydesk.<br>
 The major aspects are that it does NAT punching, and lets you host all the infrastructure for it to function.<br>
 Written in rust(gasp), with Dart and Flutter framework for client side.</br>

 The idea is:

-* run a rustdesk server reachable online
+* Run a rustdesk server reachable online.
-* install clients on machines you want to connect from / to
+* Install clients on machines you want to connect from / to.
-* the clients application keeps a regular heartbeat communication with the server, this punches hole in the NAT and so allows connection initialized from the outside without doing port forwarding
+* The clients application keeps a regular heartbeat communication with the server, in a way to [punch a hole](https://youtu.be/S7Ifw5XsypQ) in the NAT and so allows connection initialized from the outside, without doing port forwarding.

 ---